 B3.
-Verification of language skills, (see instructions for English, Finnish or Swedish)
+Verification of language skills, unless proven by the Master's degree (see instructions for English, Finnish or Swedish)

 B4.
 A permit by an Ethical Review Board and/or by the National Animal Experiment Board, if required by the research arrangement

 B5.
-A signed letter of commitment from the supervisor(s), who have agreed to supervise your thesis
+A signed letter of commitment from the supervisor(s), who have agreed to supervise your thesis.
+Use template below.

 C. Additional documents to be sent by post (applicants whose previous degree is not from the University of Helsinki)